Second-hand-alert/second-hand-alert-Norway/README.md

 ## Development

-How to develop and debug a new extention for a country or additional stores in an existing one is found in [DEVELOPMENT.md](https://github.com/Second-hand-alert/second-hand-alert-Norway/blob/trunk/DEVELOPMENT.md)
+How to develop and debug a new extention for a country or additional stores in an existing one is found in  the [development-documentation](https://github.com/Second-hand-alert/development-documentation) repository.

 ## Note for reviewers